Low (band): Legacy

 The 2008 movie KillShot, starring Mickey Rourke and Diane Lane, features the song "Monkey" early in the film.
 The 2003 documentary film Tarnation by Jonathan Caouette features the Low tracks "Laser Beam", "Embrace", and "Back Home Again" alongside tracks by artists such as Red House Painters and The Magnetic Fields.
 "Laser Beam" also featured on episode 4 season 2 of the television show Misfits.
 Low was the subject of the 2008 documentary Low: You May Need a Murderer.

 In 2010, Robert Plant recorded two Low songs from The Great Destroyer, "Monkey" and "Silver Rider", for his album Band of Joy.
 In an interview, Plant said of The Great Destroyer, "It's great music; it's always been in the house playing away beside Jerry Lee Lewis and Howlin' Wolf, you know.
 There's room for everything."
 Buddy Miller, who played guitar on Band of Joy, had worked with Low in the past.

 The band were chosen by Jeff Mangum of Neutral Milk Hotel to perform at the All Tomorrow's Parties festival in March 2012 in Minehead, England.

 Their song "Dancing and Blood" off of the album Double Negative was used as the end credit music for the 2025 A24 film Warfare, as well as episode six of the third season of Netflix series 13 Reasons Why, "You Can Tell the Heart of a Man by How He Grieves".

 In 2024, alongside indie pop musician Perfume Genius, Sparhawk performed a version of "Point of Disgust" for the Red Hot Organization's compilation Transa.
 Their cover appeared on the fifth section of the record, labeled "Grief".

+In 2025, Robert Plant recorded another song from The Great Destroyer, "Everybody's Song", for his album Saving Grace.
+It was released as the lead single on 16 July 2025.